Time elapsed: 12y

 Wait a second, both of these routes go to the east.
 What about the route that goes south into the modern-day United States?

 Oops!
 Looks like we forgot to add Redmont (modern day Seattle).
-As this old map shows, the trip between these two cities is pretty easy and just involves walking south along the coast a bit.
-People in Aeon’s day will have an easy time traveling between the two locations as well.
+The trip between these two cities is pretty easy and just involves walking south along the coast a bit.
+People in Aeon's day will have an easy time traveling between the two locations as well.

 We could accomplish this in a few ways: